EDUCBA Logo

 • The LINEST function in Excel should be used with appropriate values; if not, we will not get the exact result.

-• LINEST function in Excel will not work If the array of Known_x’s is not as same as the array of Known_y’s.
+• The LINEST function in Excel will not work If the array of Known_x’s is not as same as the array of Known_y’s.

 Recommended Articles

 This has been a guide to the LINEST in Excel.
-Here we discuss the LINEST Formula in Excel and How to use the LINEST Function in Excel along with practical examples and a downloadable excel template.
+Here we discuss the LINEST Formula in Excel and How to use the LINEST Function in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Line Break in Excel